ieee-umich/ieee-website/README.md

 `jekyll build` or `bundle exec jekyll build` to rebuild.
 This is probably rare, but if you edit certain files like [_config.yml](_config.yml) that do not get reloaded by simply serving, then you need to restart the serve process.

+## Troubleshooting
+Setting up the development environment for Ruby is a _pain_.
+Luckily, I have a few suggestions that may help if you're stuck somewhere in the installation process:

+- Ensure that you have the most recent bundler
+  `gem update bundler`

 ## Note
 This website uses Jekyll, a static website generator.